nelsonauner/learnRthruSteps/README.md

 > - find the date that clare got a step tracker
 > - write a summary of each person's steps pattern
 > - how are step patterns influenced by date?
+> - google `ggplot2`, read a tutorial, and make a informative graph